Big, bigger, Phuket

 Boat trips from Phuket – Island hopping to Thailand’s most beautiful islands

-We would have loved to take a boat trip from Phuket ourselves, but we felt that a long day on the water might be a bit much for our 5-month-old baby (and his parents)…
+We would have loved to take a boat trip from Phuket ourselves, but with small children in tow we’ve felt that a long day on the water might be a bit much.
+That said, on our second trip we did make it out to Naka Island – just a short speedboat ride from Ao Po Grand Marina.

-However, if you have more energy to explore than we did, we highly recommend heading out to explore Phang Nga Bay on a boat trip from Phuket.
+However, if you have more energy to explore than we have had, we highly recommend heading out to explore the Phang Nga Bay on a boat trip from Phuket.

 The islands look insanely beautiful.